Evolution of insects: Devonian

 The Devonian (419 to 359 million years ago) was a relatively warm period, and probably lacked any glaciers.

-The details of early insect fossil records are not well understood.
-The fossils that were considered as Devonian insects, such as Rhyniognatha hirsti or Strudiella devonica were later reconsidered that their affinities as insects are insufficient.
+Fossils that were considered as Devonian insects, such as Rhyniognatha hirsti or Strudiella devonica were later reconsidered that their affinities as insects are insufficient.
 But based on phylogenic study, the first insects probably appeared earlier, in the Silurian period, from stem-group crustaceans like Tanazios dokeron that had lost the second antenna.
 The first winged insect likely evolved in the Devonian given the appearance of large numbers of insects with wings in the Carboniferous.
+Based on the discovery of geolologically younger & better preserved relatives, Leverhulmia was re-stablished in 2026 as the earliest unequivocal stem-group insects in the fossil record.

 Carboniferous

 Mazothairos, a Carboniferous member of the now extinct order Palaeodictyoptera.

 The Carboniferous is famous for its wet, warm climates and extensive swamps of mosses, ferns, horsetails, and calamites.
 Glaciations in Gondwana, triggered by Gondwana's southward movement, continued into the Permian and because of the lack of clear markers and breaks, the deposits of this glacial period are often referred to as Permo-Carboniferous in age.
 The cooling and drying of the climate led to the Carboniferous rainforest collapse (CRC).
 Tropical rain forests fragmented and then were eventually devastated by climate change.

+The 2026 discovery of Chosha praecursor, an amphibious stem-insect from the Late Mississippian Tesnus Formation of Texas suggested the revision of previously dubious referred taxa, as well unnamed specimens from Mazon Creek fossil beds.

 Remains of insects are scattered throughout coal deposits, particularly of wings from stem-dictyopterans (Blattoptera); two deposits in particular are from Mazon Creek, Illinois and Commentry, France.
 The earliest winged insects are from this time period (Pterygota), including the aforementioned Blattoptera, Caloneurodea, primitive stem-group Ephemeropterans, Orthoptera, and Palaeodictyopteroidea.
+As of 2025, the oldest known winged insects are Xenoptera latigra (Megasecoptera), Tupacsala niunamenos (Eugeroptera), Argentinala cristinae (Argentinoptera) and Kirchnerala treintamil (Kukaloptera) from the Guandacol Formation (Arnsbergian) of Argentina.
+They are followed by Delitzschala bitterfeldensis (Spilapteridae) of Germany.
 In 1940 (in Noble County, Oklahoma), a fossil of Meganeuropsis americana represented the largest complete insect wing ever found.
-Juvenile insects are also known from the Carboniferous Period.
+Juvenile insects too are known from the period.